 c) Two photographs taken within the last six months (2″ x 2″).

-d) Evidence of at least $500 in funds (In actuality, you will need a lot more than this if you’re not getting paid as nobody can survive in Thailand for a year on $500 (currently less than 18,000 baht)
+d) Evidence of at least $500 in funds (In actuality, you will need a lot more than this if you are not getting paid, as nobody can survive in Thailand for a year on $500 (currently around 15,500 baht)

-e) A letter from the organization you’ll be volunteering with, confirming they’ve offered you a volunteer position and that they are requesting approval of a temporary stay for you.
-All legitimate charities and foundations in Thailand are used to creating these so, if the organization you want to work with can’t get one for you, they’re not an agency you should volunteer with as you’ll end up having to volunteer without a work permit – against the law in Thailand.
+e) A letter from the organization you will be volunteering with, confirming they have offered you a volunteer position, and that they are requesting approval of a temporary stay for you.
+All legitimate charities and foundations in Thailand are used to creating these so, if the organization you want to work with can’t get one for you, they are not an agency you should volunteer with as you will end up having to volunteer without a work permit, That is against the law in Thailand.

-How and When to Get a Work Permit to do Volunteer Work in Thailand – When you’ve been approved for the appropriate Non-Immigrant O Visa and have had your passport returned to you by the Thai embassy or consulate, you’re free to leave for Thailand.
+How and When to Get a Work Permit to do Volunteer Work in Thailand – When you have been approved for the appropriate Non-Immigrant O Visa, and have had your passport returned to you by the Thai embassy or consulate, you are free to leave for Thailand.